- The Pilgrim's Credential:

 One way to make your Camino even more interesting is to keep a journal.
 This could be simple jottings at the end of each day or it could balloon into the form of a nascent book.
 By keeping a journal you can train yourself to pay more attention to the interesting things that you experience and possibly even get more ideas about how to improve the trip.
 In addition, by keeping a record of what you are doing as you are doing it, you will have more detailed information to share with others when you return.
 And, of course, going back and reading your own travel journal months or years later can bring the trip back to life even more vividly than photos or video.

 A few tips: Buy a journal that will last—something considerably more substantial than a spiral notebook.
 You will be collecting one or two sellos each day in your credential but why not collect dozens in your journal?
 Simply scatter them around on the pages and write around them.
 Use the journal as the place you keep contact information of others you meet on the Camino.
 Draw the occasional sketch—you don't have to be Rembrandt!
 Your sketch will capture the essence of what caught your eye and imagination.
 Before you leave home jot notes to yourself about things that might be useful or even critical along the way: The details of your air, bus and/or train itineraries, a few important phone numbers, some diversions that you want to see.
+And be sure to put your name and contact information in it!

 What does a pilgrim do besides walk?